F-1 Student Employment and Training

 • Your most recently conferred degree (bachelor, master, or doctorate level) as listed on your current I-20 is in a DHS STEM-Designated Degree Program; or, if your most recent degree is not in a STEM field, you have a prior degree (at the bachelor, master, or doctorate level) in a DHS STEM-Designated program that was conferred within the last 10 years from a SEVP certified school and will be pursuing employment that is directly related to the prior degree’s field of study;

-• You are currently in a valid period of post-completion OPT;
+• You are currently in a valid period of post-completion OPT (i.e., your EAD has not yet expired);

-• You work for an employer who participates in the E-Verify program and meets the other requirements listed below; and
+• You work for an employer which participates in the E-Verify program and meets the other requirements listed below; and

-• You submit a Form I-765 up to 90 days before your current OPT expires, and within 60 days of the date the VISA Office enters an OPT recommendation in your SEVIS record.
+• You submit a Form I-765 no earlier than 90 days before your current OPT expires, and no later than 60 days after the date the VISA Office issues your STEM OPT I-20.
+You must file Form I-765 BEFORE your OPT EAD expires.

 Additional requirements for STEM OPT include:

-• The student's employer must be registered in E-Verify and create a bona fide employer-employee relationship with the student.
+• The student's employer must be enrolled in E-Verify and create a bona fide employer-employee relationship with the student.

 • A complete Form I-983 must be on file with the VISA Office and the student and employer must agree to report to the VISA Office when the student is terminated or leaves employment.